microsoft/Windows-IoT-Samples/samples/interop-customvision-textmsg-uwpapp/README.md

 Execute the following instructions:
 - If using the PowerShell Az module, load the Az PowerShell module:

-   - The following command is required if PowerShell execution policy disallows module loading.
+   - The following command is required if the PowerShell execution policy disallows module loading.

        ```
        powershell -ExecutionPolicy Bypass